Dogeswap Reaches Market Cap of $441,952.96 (DOGES)

 - Bitcoin BEP2 (BTCB) traded 0% higher against the dollar and now trades at $47,802.68 or 0.99916529 BTC.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Dogeswap directly using US dollars.
-Investors seeking to acquire Dogeswap should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dogeswap using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Dogeswap directly using US dollars.
+Investors seeking to acquire Dogeswap should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Dogeswap using one of the aforementioned exchanges.

 Receive News & Updates for Dogeswap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dogeswap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.